ahmedkhalifa367/MskSuggestionManagement/README.md

 - Vue's reactivity system just makes sense to me - when data changes, the UI updates automatically
 - Component-based architecture keeps things organized and reusable
 - TypeScript catches bugs before they hit production
-- Vite is lightning fast for development - no more waiting for builds

-### State Management

-I kept it simple with **local component state** instead of Vuex or Pinia because:

-- The app isn't that complex - most data comes from API calls
-- I didn't want to over-engineer it with a state management library
-- Keeps the code easier to understand and debug

 ## What I'd Do With More Time